ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms: Algorithms

-In our experiments we use the same beam search algorithm for DiskANN, HCNNG and pyNNDescent since they all generate a graph in the same format.
+In our experiments we use the {\em same} beam search algorithm across all of our implementations of \pardiskann{}, \parhcnng{} and \parpynn{} since they all generate a graph in the same format.
 The only difference is in how we select a start vertex.
-Our search algorithm for HNSW is also very similar, but slightly different since it needs to move between levels of the hierarchy.
-We have made a handful of modest optimizations to the search over the generic form given in Algorithm~\ref{algo: greedySearch}, which we describe here.
-Firstly we use an optimized approximate hash table with one-sided negative errors to quickly identify vertices that have already been visited during the search.
-In particular we hash each vertex id to a bucket with a single element.
-This means if two vertices map to the same bucket only one will be stored, and the second will be revisited if encountered.
-The table size is selected to be the square of the beam size, which is large enough that revisiting is rare but typically small enough to fit in the first-level cache.
+Our search algorithm for \parhnsw{} is also very similar, but slightly different since it needs to move between levels of the hierarchy.
+We have made a handful of modest optimizations to the search for all algorithms over the generic form given in \cref{algo: greedySearch}, which we describe here.

+Firstly we use an optimized approximate hash table with one-sided errors to quickly identify whether a point is in the visited set $\mV$.
+Each point is inserted to the hash table by finding a random position.
+When two vertices map to the same position, only one will be stored, and the second will be revisited if encountered.
+The table size is set as the square of the beam size, which is large enough that revisiting is rare but is small enough to fit the table in the first-level cache.
+This is especially useful for improving the performance of the original \hnsw{}, where a per-point flag array is used to check membership in $\mV$, and in general improved the performance for all our algorithms by 28.6\%--44.5\%.

 We also avoid levels of indirection in the graph layout.
 In particular the edge-list for each vertex is kept at a fixed length so we can calculate its offset from the vertex id.
-We use an $(1 + \epsilon)$ pruning during the search as suggested by Iwasaki and Miyazaki~\cite{iwasaki2018optimization}.
+We also use an $(1 + \epsilon)$ pruning during the search as suggested by Iwasaki and Miyazaki~\cite{iwasaki2018optimization}.
 In particular we only search vertices which have a distance to the search point that are within a factor of $(1 + \epsilon)$ of the current $k$-th nearest neighbor.
-The $\epsilon$ is tuned based on desired accuracy, but is never greater than .25.
-In our sweeps of query parameters for different accuracies we therefore sweep three parameters: the beam size, $k$, and $\epsilon$.
+The $\epsilon$ is tuned based on the desired accuracy, but is never greater than .25.
+When sweeping the query parameters to obtain different points on the QPS/recall tradeoff curve, we therefore sweep two parameters: the beam size and $\epsilon$.